 Dysaphis plantaginea Passerini, the rosy apple aphid, is one of the most harmful aphid pests attacking cultivated apple trees (Malus domestica Borkh), causing major economic losses every year, especially in Europe, North Africa and North America (Guillemaud, Blin, Simon, Morel, & Franck, 2011; Warneys et al., 2018; Wilkaniec, 1993).
 This aphid species occurs across temperate regions (Central and Southwest Asia, North Africa, America, and Europe) (Blackman & Eastop, 2000) in cultivated apple orchards.
 The rosy apple aphid completes its life cycle on two successive host plants: the cultivated apple trees as its sole primary host plant, from early autumn to late spring, and the plantain herb Plantago spp. as a secondary host plant during summer (Bonnemaison, 1959).
-The rosy apple aphid reproduces via asexual reproduction (parthenogenesis) and sexual reproduction, later takes in autumn when females lay fertilized overwintering eggs on apple trees.
+The rosy apple aphid reproduces through cyclical parthenogenesis whereby clonal reproduction alternate with a sexual reproduction, the latter taking place in autumn when females lay fertilized overwintering eggs on apple trees.
 Eggs hatch in early spring (Blommers, Helsen, & Vaal, 2004).
-The rosy apple aphid is closely related to other aphid genera found on fruit trees, namely the genus Myzus, Aphis and Brachycaudus (Choi, Shin, Jung, Clarke, & Lee, 2018; Coeur d’acier et al., 2014).
 While its phylogenetic relationships with other aphid species is quite well resolved, the evolutionary history of D. plantaginea has been little explored to date (but see (Guillemaud et al., 2011)).
-The native range of D. plantaginea and its ancestral host range is not known (Harris, Robinson, & Juniper, 2002), and then colonized Europe during the journey of the cultivated apple along the Silk Routes from Asia to Europe.
+The native geographical range of D. plantaginea and its ancestral host range are not known.
+It might have been associated with Malus sieversii, the primary ancestor of the cultivated apple (M. domestica) (Harris, Robinson, & Juniper, 2002), and then colonized Europe during the journey of the cultivated apple along the Silk Routes from Asia to Europe.
 Alternatively, the rosy apple aphid may have colonized its cultivated apple host in Europe rapidly and recently, about 1,500 years ago when the Greeks brought the cultivated apple to Europe from Central Asia (Cornille et al., 2019; Cornille, Giraud, Smulders, Roldán-Ruiz, & Gladieux, 2014).
-These scenarios are derived from our knowledge of the domestication history of apples; there is no data on the rosy apple aphid that supports these scenarios.
-The migration routes of the rosy apple aphid are therefore still unknown. (ca. 1890s) (Foottit, Halbert, Miller, Maw, & Russell, 2006).
-More generally, the population structure and the extent of gene flow among populations throughout the geographic distribution of D. plantaginea are largely unknown, especially in the regions where it causes the most damages in apple orchards, i.e., North America, North Africa and Europe.
-There is also no data so far on the diversity of endosymbionts across a large geographical range in aphids.
+These scenarios are derived from our knowledge of the domestication history of apples; there are no data on the rosy apple aphid that would support any of these scenarios.
+The colonization routes of the rosy apple aphid are unknown, except that historical records document the introduction of the rosy apple aphid in America was recent (ca. 1890s) (Foottit, Halbert, Miller, Maw, & Russell, 2006).
+More generally, the population structure and the extent of gene flow among populations throughout the geographic distribution of D. plantaginea are largely unknown, including the regions where it causes the most damage in apple orchards, i.e., North America, North Africa and Europe.
+There are also no data so far regarding the diversity of endosymbionts across a large geographical range in aphids.

-Here, we therefore investigated colonization history of this major fruit tree pest using multiple approaches and genetic datasets sampling from comprehensive collection from Europe , North America and Morocco.
-Note that, despite repeated attempts, we failed to sample Therefore, we aimed to answer the following questions focusing on the most damaged by the rosy apple aphid, i.e., Europe, North America and North Africa: i) What is the spatial genetic diversity and population structure of D. plantaginea across Europe, the US and Morocco?
-Can we detect genetically differentiated populations, and/or recent bottlenecks in colonizing populations? ii) Did gene flow occur among populations during colonization? iii) Did D. plantaginea populations loose or gain symbionts during their colonization?
+Here, we investigate the colonization history of this major fruit tree pest using multiple approaches and genetic datasets, drawn from comprehensive samples taken from the primary host, the cultivated apple in Europe, North America and Morocco.
+Note that, despite repeated attempts, we failed to collect D. plantaginea in its putative source region where apple trees originated in Central Asia, preventing us from fully addressing its earliest colonization history.
+Therefore, we aimed to answer the following questions focusing on regions most negatively affected by the rosy apple aphid, i.e., Europe, North America and North Africa: i) What is the spatial genetic diversity and population structure of D. plantaginea across Europe, the US and Morocco?
+Can we detect genetically differentiated populations, and/or recent bottlenecks in colonizing populations? ii) Did gene flow occur among populations during colonization? iii) Did D. plantaginea populations lose or gain symbionts during their colonization?

-Material and Methods
+Materials and Methods

 Samples and DNA extraction